Waco siege: February 28

 The ATF attempted to execute their search warrant on Sunday morning, February 28, 1993.
-The local sheriff, in audiotapes broadcast after the incident, said he was not told about the raid.
+The local sheriff, in audiotapes broadcast after the incident, said he was not told about the raid — despite the fact that a member of his own department's support staff was embedded with the ATF raid preparation team and is believed to have been the source of the media leak that ultimately cost the operation its element of surprise.
 Despite being informed that the Branch Davidians knew a raid was coming, the ATF commander ordered that it go ahead, even though their plan depended on reaching the compound without the Branch Davidians being armed and prepared.

 Any advantage of surprise was lost when a KWTX-TV reporter who had been tipped off about the raid asked for directions from a US Postal Service mail carrier who was coincidentally Koresh's brother-in-law.
 Koresh then told undercover ATF agent Robert Rodriguez that they knew a raid was imminent.
 Rodriguez had infiltrated the Branch Davidians and was astonished to find that his cover had been blown.
 The agent made an excuse and left the compound.
 When asked later what the Branch Davidians had been doing when he left the compound, Rodriguez replied, "They were praying."
 Branch Davidian survivors have written that Koresh ordered selected male followers to begin arming and taking up defensive positions, while the women and children were told to take cover in their rooms.
 Koresh told them he would try to speak to the agents, and what happened next would depend on the agents' intentions.
 The ATF arrived at 9:45 am in a convoy of civilian vehicles containing uniformed personnel in SWAT-style tactical gear.

-ATF agents claimed that they heard shots coming from within the compound; Branch Davidian survivors claimed that the first shots came from the ATF agents outside.
-A suggested reason may have been an accidental discharge of a weapon, possibly by an ATF agent, causing the ATF to respond with fire from automatic weapons.
-Other reports claim the first shots were fired by the ATF "dog team" sent to kill the dogs in the Branch Davidian kennel.
+The question of who fired first has never been definitively resolved.
+ATF agents who participated in the raid testified in court, and at congressional hearings, that the Branch Davidians fired first.
+However, shortly after the raid, one ATF agent told investigators that a fellow agent may have shot first when killing a dog outside the compound.
+Roland Ballesteros, one of the first ATF agents out of the cattle trucks, told Texas Rangers and Waco police shortly after the raid that he thought the first shots came from agents aiming at the Davidians' dogs.
 Three helicopters of the Army National Guard were used as an aerial distraction, and all took incoming fire.
 During the first shots, Koresh was wounded, shot in the hand and the stomach.
 Within a minute of the raid's start, Branch Davidian Wayne Martin called emergency services, pleading for them to stop shooting.
 Martin asked for a ceasefire, and audiotapes record him saying, "Here they come again!" and, "That's them shooting!
 That's not us!"